 Don’t miss the Rose Window, a key architectural feature of the church, it has a bit of a mysterious and romantic story attached to it.

-It is uncertain who carved the window and the story adds that it is named after a woman who died at sea on the voyage from Spain.
+It is uncertain who carved the window and the story claims that it is named after a woman who died at sea on the voyage from Spain.
 It is said to be one of the finest examples of baroque architecture in the United States

 The Missions National Park can be accessed by foot or bicycle via the trail along the river.
 If you are driving, don’t worry—parking is plentiful and handicap accessible.
 If you need a wheelchair, there is a loaner available at the mission.

-The Riverwalk, San Antonio
+The San Antonio Riverwalk

 The Saga at San Fernando Cathedral